bitcrowd/tickety-tick-formatter/README.md

 For development, it may be easier to use `npm run build -- --watch` for continuous building.
 A build, compiles the TypeScript sources from `src` to JavaScript in `dist`.
-The compiled JavaScript sources are intended to be committed.

 ### Releasing a new version